Thomas Talbot (Massachusetts politician): Political career

 Talbot, a Republican, served in the Massachusetts legislature beginning in 1851, and sat in the governor's council from 1864 to 1869.
 In 1872, he was elected lieutenant governor, serving two terms under William B. Washburn.
 On the selection of Washburn to the United States Senate by the state legislature in early 1874, he became acting governor.
 One item of unfinished business Washburn left to Talbot was a bill mandating a ten-hour workday.
 This matter had been the subject of labor agitation in the state, and Washburn had been opposed to the bill.
 Talbot, despite his mill ownership, was an advocate, and signed the bill into law.
 He also refused to authorize construction of a prison in Concord, and signed legislation allowing women to vote for members of local school committees.

 The state's liquor prohibition law was a major political issues at the time, and Talbot was a strict prohibitionist.
 During this term he vetoed a bill that would have disbanded the state police, which were charged with the law's enforcement, and also vetoed a bill replacing prohibition with a licensing scheme.
 In the 1874 election, anti-prohibition Republicans joined with Democrats to elect William Gaston over Talbot by a narrow margin.
 The election marked a watershed in post-Civil War Massachusetts, since it was the first victory for a Democrat in that period, and exposed the state Republican Party's fractures on domestic affairs like prohibition.
 Talbot refused to run in 1875.

 In 1878, Talbot won nomination as the Republican candidate for governor, in a large field occasioned by the impending retirement of Alexander H. Rice.
 The Democratic opposition was divided by Benjamin Butler's return to that party, and the Republican ticket won the general election, in part by highlighting the wage and benefit differences in mills owned by Butler and Talbot.
 The campaign was particularly vicious, with Republicans attacking Butler supporters as "Repudiationists, Greenbackers, and Communists".
 Talbot served one term, and refused to run for reelection the following year.
 He supported women's suffrage and prison reform, and stronger state control over its railroads.

-After leaving office, Talbot continued in public service, serving on the Health Committee of the Massachusetts State Board of Health, Lunacy, and Charity from 1880–1884, holding the chair of the committee in 1880–1882.
+After leaving office, Talbot continued in public service, serving on the Health Committee of the Massachusetts State Board of Health, Lunacy, and Charity from 1880 to 1884, holding the chair of the committee in 1880–1882.
 As governor, Talbot had overseen the merger of the Board of Health, with the Board of Lunacy and Charity.
 Although this merger had been done ostensibly as a cost-saving measure, health care activists opposed it.
 Henry Ingersoll Bowditch, in particular, resigned from the merged board, complaining that it was dominated by business owners seeking to minimize discussion of pollution caused by their businesses.